Song Offerings

 Song Offerings (গীতাঞ্জলি) is a volume of lyrics by Bengali poet Rabindranath Tagore, rendered into English by the poet himself, for which he was awarded the 1913 Nobel Prize in Literature.

 Contents

-Song Offerings is often identified as the English rendering of Gitanjali (গীতাঞ্জলি), a volume of poetry by poet Rabindranath Thakur composed between 1904 and 1910 and published in 1910.
-However, in fact, Song Offerings anthologizes English translation of poems from his drama Achalayatan and nine other previously published volumes of Tagore poetry.
+Song Offerings is often identified as the English rendering of Gitanjali (গীতাঞ্জলি), a volume of poetry by poet Rabindranath Tagore composed between 1904 and 1910 and published in 1910.
+However, in fact, Song Offerings anthologizes also English translation of poems from his drama Achalayatan and nine other previously published volumes of Tagore poetry.
 The ten works, and the number of poems selected from each, are as follows: